 This means opening the windows on warm days and running the fans to usher the indoor air outside and bring in the new, fresh air that is free of formaldehyde and other unwanted particles.

-Of course, if the outside air is polluted or if the ozone level is high, then you will need to wait for days that the pollution is reduced.
+Of course, if the outside air is polluted or if the ozone level is high, then you will need to wait for days until the pollution is reduced.

 The presence of ozone will increase the amount of formaldehyde present in the air.

-This means that you should not purchase air purifiers that have an ozone generator as they will cause more harm than good.
+This means you should not purchase air purifiers with an ozone generator as they will cause more harm than good.

 2- Purchase an Air Purifier